73cirdan/MMM-bustimes/README.md

 .. | *medium* - use <departs> to display a number of *departs* in one row, keep it low like 2 or 3
-.. | *small* - just the next bus, no use of *departs* departs | controls how many departs you want to see.
+.. | *small* - just the next bus, no use of *departs* departs | controls how many departs you want to see. destinations | Optional, an array with a every destination you care about.
+Only lines going to any of these destinations will be shown.
+.. | Valid codes can be found in step 3, under the entry 'DestinationCode' of each line.

 ## Example config.js content for this module
 		{